Skip to content

 1. Select Use Tollgate’s model.

-2. Enter the cashflows year by year (Year 0 is the upfront outlay and is left undiscounted).
+2. Enter the cashflows year by year.
+Year 0 is the upfront outlay and stays undiscounted.

 3. Set the discount rate (r).
 The default is 8% — typically your cost of capital or hurdle rate.